kragen/derctuo/markdown/machine-teeth.md

 circular base, supported on wood, HDPE, PMMA, PET, or many other possible materials.

-It probably isn't practical to cut most steels with something much smaller than that tooth, because the steel is too ductile; you'll end up just forming the steel instead of cutting it.
+It probably isn’t practical to cut most steels with something much smaller than that tooth, because the steel is too ductile; you’ll end up just forming the steel instead of cutting it.
 The surprising thing is that 0.2 mm³ of tungsten carbide, about π milligrams, is sufficient to enable cutting steel.
 200 surface feet per minute (in the medieval